Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter

-Another cause of destruction for the Poisson spot is that Pluto's and Triton's atmospheres are not perfect lenses.
-In particular, internal gravity waves cause local density fluctuations that induce stellar scintillation which eventually blurs the central flash, see for instance \cite{Hubbard1988,Sicardy2006,Sicardy2022} for the cases of Neptune's and Titan's central flashes.
+Another cause of destruction of the Poisson spot is that the atmospheres of Pluto and Triton are not perfect lenses.
+In particular, internal gravity waves cause local density fluctuations that induce stellar scintillation that eventually blurs the central flash (see for instance \cite{Hubbard1988,Sicardy2006,Sicardy2022} for the cases of Neptune's and Titan's central flashes).
 This is illustrated in Fig.~\ref{fig_Titan_flash} for Titan.
-The non centrosymmetric distortion of the atmosphere causes a more complex caustic than the diamond-shaped figure mentioned above, while gravity waves add streaks to the flash map.
+The non-centrosymmetric distortion of the atmosphere causes a more complex caustic than the diamond-shaped figure mentioned above, while gravity waves add streaks to the flash map.
 These disruptive effects constitute a subject in their own right, and remain out of the scope of the present paper.

-Ignoring these difficulties, we consider a thought experiment, in which a telescope with aperture $D_{\rm T}$ observes the occulter during an occultation.
+Ignoring these difficulties, we consider a thought experiment in which a telescope with aperture $D_{\rm T}$ observes the occulter during an occultation.
 A natural question is then: what would an observer see through this telescope as the two stellar images move around the limb of the occulter, and in particular during the rapid flux variations caused by the interferences between the two stellar images?